mckinseyacademy/mcka-theme/docs/SetupNotes.md

 ### Override Specific Settings

-The McKinsey Academy application hosts it's `settings.py` file within the mcka_apros app folder (this is a subfolder within the same-named `mcka_apros` repository root folder).
+The McKinsey Academy application hosts its `settings.py` file within the mcka_apros app folder (this is a subfolder within the same-named `mcka_apros` repository root folder).
 Alongside this file, create a new file named `local_settings.py`.